 If you cannot react fast enough, or feel too tired for an entire night session on guard, stick to fishing locked up during daytime!
 Night fishing this way can also be rather stressful, as your vision will be reduced a lot.
 And so, avoiding the dark hours for this particular type of carp fishing can really benefit both the carp and you.

-In any case, I trust that you will take the right decision and wish you tight lines!
+In any case, I trust that you will make the right decision and wish you tight lines!